-Tony Attwood was educated at Poole Grammar School, Brighton University, The Open University, London University Institute of Education and the University of Nottingham.
+Tony Attwood was born in Southgate, and was educated at Poole Grammar School, Brighton University, the Open University, and London University Institute of Education.

 He worked initially as a teacher and university lecturer and in the theatre, before becoming a full-time writer, writing on topics as diverse as science fiction, business administration, dyscalculia, and school management.